studieresan/studs/README.md

-StuDs 2013
+studs 2014
 ==========

-This is the website for StuDs, or Datasektionens studieresa (study tour).
+This is the website for studs, which can be found at [here](http://studs.datasektionen.se).

 Getting started